Corey4005/STEMNET-Daily-Files/README.md

 ### process_daily.py
     a script to process the daily files for each station csv file that is pulled from data.alclimate.com

+### read_routine.py
+    Contains the ReadRoutine class that can be used to read dailyfiles into a programable object

 # Shell Scripts

 ### get_station.sh